j-gardner/arconix-portfolio/readme.txt

 2. Creating a Portfolio Item

 == Changelog ==

+= 1.2.0 =
+* Added a pre_register filter for the CSS and Javascript which will allow for additional customization options for advanced users
+* The JS files are now minified, which significantly reduces the payload.
+Translation: Smaller files = faster browser performance

 = 1.1.1 =
 * Fixed a php error when not using any "features"